groupdocs-annotation-cloud/GroupDocs.Annotation-Products/english/annotation/nodejs/_index.md

       ## TAB THREE ##
       tab_three:
         description: |
-          GroupDocs.Annotation set of SDK REST APIs is not dependent on your local operating system or ‎database.
-We offer our SDK APIs in numerous programming languages and with frequent new ‎additions.‎
+          GroupDocs.Annotation set of SDK REST APIs is not dependent on your local operating system or database.
+We offer our SDK APIs in numerous programming languages and with frequent new additions.

         left:
           enable: true